dsaltas/WiFi-WebRadio/README.md

 - You can connect an external [keypad](https://github.com/karawin/Ka-Radio/blob/master/Hardware/controles.pdf) for control.
 Just unsolder the ADC jumper.

-- The RXD pin is 5V tolerant so you can connect a 5V-arduino.
+- The RXD pin is 5V tolerant so you can connect a 5V microcontroller.

+- Output is line-out with large audio grade electrolytic capacitors.
+Safe to connect an external amplifier.

 - You can use two types of SRAM.
 23LCV1024 **or** 23LC1024.
 Just solder the proper jumper.